auth0/docs/articles/quickstart/webapp/any/01-login.md

 | exp | The _expiration time_.
 A number representing a speciﬁc date and time in the format “seconds since epoch” as [deﬁned by POSIX6](https://en.wikipedia.org/wiki/Unix_time).
 This claim sets the exact moment from which this **JWT is considered invalid**.<br/><br/>**This is a [registered claim](https://tools.ietf.org/html/rfc7519#section-4.1) according to the JWT Specification** |
 | iat | The _issued at time_.
 A number representing a speciﬁc date and time (in the same format as `exp`) at which this **JWT was issued**.<br/><br/>**This is a [registered claim](https://tools.ietf.org/html/rfc7519#section-4.1) according to the JWT Specification** |

 The exact claims contained in the `id_token` will depend on the `scope` parameter you sent to the `/authorize` endpoint.
 In an `id_token` issued by Auth0, the **registered claims** and the `sub` claim will always be present, but the other claims depends on the `scope`.
-You can refer to the [examples below](#examples) to see examples of how the scope influences the claims being returned.

 ::: note
 The [JWT.io website](https://jwt.io) has a handy debugger which will allow you to debug any JSON Web Token.
-This is useful is you quickly want to decode a JWT to see the information contained in the token.
+This is useful if you quickly want to decode a JWT to see the information contained in the token.
 :::

 ### Keep the user logged in